Halt and Catch Fire (TV series): Home media and streaming

 The first season was released on DVD (region 1) and Blu-ray (region A) on May 5, 2015.
 The second season was released on DVD in region 1 on August 9, 2016.

 Season one was made available on AMC On Demand and AMC.com from March 26 to April 7, 2015, before its release on Netflix on April 8.
 It was also made available on Amazon Video in the UK and Germany.
 In December 2017, the final season was released on Netflix, making the entire series available on the service.
 On May 1, 2020, a licensing deal between AMC and ViacomCBS took effect to make Pluto TV the exclusive no-cost, ad-supported streaming partner for older AMC content; Halt and Catch Fire was one of the network's series covered by the agreement.
 In September 2020, AMC announced an agreement with ad-supported streaming service IMDb TV to offer the network's programming; Halt and Catch Fire was one of several original series planned for a dedicated channel called "AMC: Presents".
 A similar "AMC Presents" ad-supported channel, featuring network content such as Halt and Catch Fire, was announced for the Samsung TV Plus streaming service in December 2020, and for Plex's "Live TV" streaming in March 2021.
 All four seasons of the show became available for streaming on SBS On Demand in Australia in June 2021.
-After departing Netflix in December 2021, the series was added to the AMC+ streaming service, with each full season released weekly in subsequent weeks.
+After departing Netflix in December 2021, the series was added to the AMC+ streaming service with the release of each full season over successive weeks.
+In June 2025, all four seasons of the series were added to the ITVX streaming service in the UK.